MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_08_AzureFirewall.md

    |Priority|**200**|
    |Action|**Allow**|

-1. On the **Add application rule collection** blade, create a new entry in the **Target FQDNs** section with the following settings (leave others with their defaault values):
+1. On the **Add application rule collection** blade, create a new entry in the **Target FQDNs** section with the following settings (leave others with their default values):

    |Setting|Value|
    |---|---|